-Pilgrimage has been a part of Christianity since the 4th century, when Jesus followers began making spiritual journeys to Jerusalem and the Holy Land.
+Pilgrimage has been a part of Christianity since the 4th century, when Christians started making spiritual journeys to Jerusalem and the Holy Land.
 Although pilgrimages sometimes involve walking long distances, the purpose isn’t really about the destination.
 It’s about encountering God on the journey.

 A daily walk provides the perfect opportunity for encountering God through prayer, meditation or nature.
 Like a pilgrimage, a daily walk can become an act of devotion — but only if we intentionally and consistently use it as a touch point for our relationship with God.

 A daily walk is an opportunity for grace.